georgea233/aws-ansible-tower-workflow-project/README.md

 ### 8) Once You're Done Making The Above Changes, Go Ahead And Test The Application Access Again
 - Make sure it's now able to connect with the Database
 ![ConfirmWorkFlowSuccess](https://github.com/awanmbandi/aws-real-world-projects/blob/project-resources-docs/images/Screen%20Shot%202023-11-15%20at%2012.06.52%20AM.png)

+### 9) I have set line 18 of file "variables/vars_appserver_instance.yaml" and line 13 of "variables/vars_rds_db_instance.yaml" to absent in order to destroy the application and the infras.
+When ready to deploy them, change these to present, add, commit and push changes to github repo so ansible tower can pick this and implement using the workflow template.